atomic-ustadh/my-lesson-plan-app/README.md

 ### First Time Setup
 1. **Sign Up**: Create an account (defaults to 'teacher' role)
-2. **Admin Setup**: Manually update a user's role to 'admin' in Supabase:
+2. **Admin Setup**: Manually update a user's role to 'admin' in Supabase by editing the `role` column of the `profiles` table manually or using the SQL Editor in the Supabase Dashboard:
    ```sql
    UPDATE public.profiles
    SET role = 'admin'